Watchtower-WTW/Watchtower-API-Documentation/README.md

 - api-staging.cryptowatchtower.io (staging server)

+## Fields description

+- riskRating

+type: number, range: 0 ~ 10

+It indicates risk rating about the token.

+The higher score, the more safe.

+7 ~ 10 : Low Risk

+4 ~ 6 : Medium Risk

+0 ~ 3 : High Risk

+- unLaunched, boolean

+It indicates whether the token is launched or in the pre-sale period.

+- scannedAt, number

+It indicates timestamp when it was scanned at last.

-## Endpoints
+# Endpoints

-- /api/v1/external/request/{token symbol or address} ```[POST]```
+## /api/v1/external/request/{individual token symbol or address} ```[POST]```

-It accepts requests and returns results about tokens.
+It accepts scanning request of a token and returns result.

+If the token was scanned recently and keeps latest, then it will return final results directly, with 'completed' state.

-If it is expired or not registered in our database, then it re-scans the token, and return the progress while in the middle of scanning.
+If the token data is not registered in our database or expired, then it re-scans the token, and returns the progress while in the middle of scanning.

 So you should invoke this endpoint regularly(in every 3~4 seconds), in order to get the final result.

-If the token was scanned recently, then it will return final results directly, with 'completed' state.

 If token symbol or address is invalid, then it will reject with 404 Error.